cmohge1/lrbs-digital-editing-advanced-2019/day5.md

 This tool is very good for providing raw word frequencies on multiple files, as well as supplying phrase-level searching and parts-of-speech tagging.

+We won't have time to investigate this tool, but if you would like to learn more, the [Programming Historian](https://programminghistorian.org/en/lessons/corpus-analysis-with-antconc) has an excellent online tutorial on AntConc by Heather Froehlich.

 #### Introduction to R

-[Click here](R-intro-notebook1-lrbs.Rmd) to download the R Notebook for this session.
+[Click here](R-intro-notebook1-lrbs.Rmd) to download the Intro to R Notebook for this session.

 And [click here](R-intro-notebook1-lrbs.nb.html) to access an HTML version of the Notebook.